 This place is only steps from the town of Banff, but it is so tranquil, and it seems like you’re in the backcountry of Banff National Park.

-Lake Louise, my final stop before the six-hour drive home, is always a crowd pleaser.
+Lake Louise is always a crowd pleaser.
 There is a reason Lake Louise is so famous, its turquoise waters and stunning panorama, make it a must-see stop.

 This glacial lake located within Banff National Park has to be one of the most well-loved spots in the Canadian Rockies.
 It is so picture-perfect.
 Stand on its rocky shore or if you have time, take a canoe out on the lake.

 If you have even more time, then why not take the 5.6km scenic route around the back of Lake Louise to the Plain of Six Glaciers Tea House.
 It’s a backcountry teahouse that is completely off-grid (cash only friends) that offers light lunches, and, of course, tea!
 The hike is gruelling, so be prepared!

 Check out the map below to find the perfect place to stay at Lake Louise.